Inside: 5 Steps to Enjoying the Perfect Christmas with Visiting Family

 Take your tea, your chocolate, whatever you need to decompress and hide amongst the dirty towels.
 Enjoy your free moment until you hear Aunt Gladys rummaging through your kitchen drawers.
 Zen time is up.
 You must enter the “world of the visiting relatives” again.

-Give Yourself Permission To Order Out.
+Order Out.
 A lot.

 If you have relatives staying for several days, do yourself a solid.
 Only prepare to cook for Christmas.
 Order out every other meal, or better yet, take them all out.
 It will save your house and your sanity.